top of page

 The verb 'implicate' has its etymological roots in Latin.
 It is derived from the Latin word 'implicare,' which means 'to involve' or 'to entwine.'
 In English, 'implicate' is used to suggest or indicate that someone or something is involved in a particular action or event, often with negative connotations.
 It conveys the idea of being intricately connected or entangled in a situation or wrongdoing.
 When someone is implicated, it implies their potential role or association in an event or activity, but it may not necessarily confirm their guilt.
 'Implicate' is commonly employed in discussions related to investigations, accusations, and the attribution of responsibility, highlighting the complexity of involvement or entanglement in various circumstances.

-Quiz: Find the meaning of the verb implicate:
+Find the correct meaning of the verb implicate:

 Try Again!